NASA's new Mars rover hits dusty red road, 1st trip 21 feet - WTMJ

 CAPE CANAVERAL, Fla.
 (AP) — NASA’s newest Mars rover hit the dusty red road this week, putting 21 feet on the odometer in its first test drive.

-The Perseverance rover ventured from its landing position Thursday, two weeks after landing on the red planet to seek signs of past life.
+The Perseverance rover ventured from its landing position Thursday, two weeks after setting down on the red planet to seek signs of past life.

-The roundabout, back and forth drive lasted just 33 minutes and went so well that the six-wheeled rover was back on the move Friday.
+The roundabout, back and forth drive lasted just 33 minutes and went so well that more driving was on tap Friday and Saturday for the the six-wheeled rover.

+“This is really the start of our journey here,” said Rich Rieber, the NASA engineer who plotted the route.
+“This is going to be like the Odyssey, adventures along the way, hopefully no Cyclops, and I’m sure there will be stories aplenty written about it.”

-During a news conference Friday, NASA’s Jet Propulsion Laboratory in Pasadena, California, shared photos of the tire tracks over and around small rocks.
+In its first drive, Perseverance went forward 13 feet (4 meters), took a 150-degree left turn, then backed up 8 feet (2.5 meters).
+During a news conference Friday, NASA’s Jet Propulsion Laboratory in Pasadena, California, shared photos of its tracks over and around small rocks.

-“I don’t think I’ve ever been happier to see wheel tracks and I’ve seen a lot of them, said engineer Anais Zarafian. ”This is just a huge milestone for the mission.”
+“I don’t think I’ve ever been happier to see wheel tracks and I’ve seen a lot of them,” said engineer Anais Zarifian.

+Flight controllers are still checking all of Perseverance’s systems.
+So far, everything is looking good.
+The rover’s 7-foot (2-meter) robot arm, for instance, flexed its muscles for the first time Tuesday.

+Before the car-size rover can head for an ancient river delta to collect rocks for eventual return to Earth, it must drop its so-called protective “belly pan” and release an experimental helicopter named Ingenuity.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.